Algorithms for matrix multiplication via sampling and opportunistic matrix multiplication: Pseudo-multiplication

-If we are working in the finite field $GF(2)$, then the base case would typically involve switching to a Four Russians method and/or bitwise operations.
-These effects are very large in practice, possibly more important than the asymptotic gains from a fast matrix multiplication.
-From a theoretical point of view, $b$ is typically viewed as a constant.
-However, in practical implementations, it may be very large.
-For instance, in the implementation of \cite{cite10}, they choose $b \approx 2^{11}$ roughly matching the L2 cache size.
-We will explicitly keep track of dependence on $b$ in our parameter choices.
+With these conventions, the resulting matrix after the outer $s$ recursive levels of pseudo-multiplication and the inner base case computation is then given by:

-In analyzing the pseudo-multiplication algorithm, this base case does not just affect the computational cost, but also affects the resulting matrix computed.
-Hence we will need to keep track of it more carefully.
-For matrices of dimension $n = b 2^s$, we can view each integer $x \in [n]$ as equivalent to an ordered pair $(x', x'')$ where $x' \in \{0,1 \}^s$ and $x'' \in [b]$.
-When we compute the resulting matrix $C = A \otimes_b B$, then it satisfies
+Over the field $\text{GF}(2)$, the base case would likely involve using the Four Russians method \cite{fourrussians} and/or bitsliced operations.
+These optimizations are very powerful in practice, possibly more important than the asymptotic gains from a fast matrix multiplication algorithm.
+As an example, in the implementation of \cite{cite10}, they choose $d_i \approx 2^{11}$ (roughly matching the L2 cache size).
+It may be convenient to have $d_3 \gg d_1 = d_2$ in order to a greater degree of SIMD processing.
+From a theoretical point of view, the base dimensions $d_i$ may be viewed as a constant.